CRS Compliance & Exception Reporting

 CRS provides great gains in efficiency

 Designed for simplicity, CRS makes editing of rotas easy.
 What currently takes you hours will take you minutes, and what currently takes you minutes will take you seconds.
-For example, during a rotation, when the staffing team is particularly busy, to edit a rota because of last minute changes to your incoming workforce is about 60x faster in CRS than in DRS and other systems.
+For example, during a rotation, when the staffing team is particularly busy, to edit a rota because of last minute changes to your incoming workforce is about 60x faster in CRS than in DRS.

 Editing a week is simple, as is deleting or adding a week, or swapping a week or one day with another.
 If you want to duplicate a pattern, CRS takes you straight to the duplication.
 Amending a full-time pattern for LTFT (less than full time) staff is easily done.